NormHeckman/extendpersistent/PendriveExtend.md

 # Extend Pendrive Linux to utilize your entire USB flash drive.

+## This document is under construction.
+It has only been partially validated.

 ## Problem -
 Many of us have installed Ubuntu with persistence on USB flash drives using Pendrive Linux.
 The maximum size of the persistent storage area is 4GB, a limit set by the FAT32 file system.
 We would like to instead use the entire capacity of the USB drive.
 Further, we would like to preserve the existing work done on our USB Ubuntu installations.

 ##Solution -
 The Pendrive Lunix USB installation consistes of mainly read-only files and one read-write file, 'casper-rw'.
 The persistent information the user has created is stored in that file.
 The file casper-rw can be copied and saved to another storage device.
 When that file is restored to the same or another USB installation all of the user's work will be restored.
 In order to crate a larger than 4-GB persistent space
 - [ ] Backup the entire USB stick in case of problems
-- [ ] on a second USB system insert the USB stick
+- [ ] on a second USB system insert the USB stick, label 'UUI'
-- [ ] Save the exitsting casper-rw file on UUI
+- [ ] Save the exitsting casper-rw file from UUI
 - [ ] remove the casper-rw file from the USB stick UUI
 - [ ] shrink the partition to the minimum ssize with partimage
-- [ ] create and ext4 files system 'casper-rw' on the unused space
+- [ ] create an ext4 filesystem 'casper-rw' on the unused space
 - [ ] reboot

 Here are the detailed steps.